Mallick17/AWS-ElastiCache/README.md

 And run your restore script — it will connect to `localhost:6379` by default.

+</details>

 ---

-</details>

-# Installing Redis and taking backup of the entire DB from Elasticache Redis to Redis Local Server
+# Installing Redis and taking backup of the entire 16 DB's from Elasticache Redis to Redis Local Server

 <details>
     <summary>Click to view Step-by-Step Plan</summary>